nalind/docker/man/docker.1.md

 **-p**, **--pidfile**=""
   Path to use for daemon PID file.
 Default is `/var/run/docker.pid`

+**--realm**="localhost"
+  When built with libsasl2 support, use the specified realm name when offering and accepting Basic authentication to and from clients.
+The default is `localhost`.

 **--registry-mirror**=<scheme>://<host>
   Prepend a registry mirror to be used for image pulls.
 May be specified multiple times.